 - 2 (22-ounce) jars marinara sauce

-2. Boil the noodles, removing them when they are mostly cooked but still very al dente.
+2. Boil the noodles in a large pot, removing them when they are mostly cooked but still very al dente.
 Drain and cool under cold water.
 In a bowl, add some oil and, with your hands, coat both sides of each noodle.

-3. Mix together the egg, ricotta, half of the parmesan, and all of the mozzarella.
-Add salt and pepper.
+3. In a large bowl, mix together the egg, ricotta, half of the parmesan, and all of the mozzarella.
+Add salt and pepper to taste.

 4. On a large work surface, lay out the noodles in rows of 2 lengthwise.
-(I overlapped the noodles either under or over slightly to make the rolling easier and the roll-ups hold together better.)
+(You can overlap the noodles either under or over slightly to make the rolling easier and the roll-ups hold together better.)
 You should have 11 rows total.

 5. Evenly spread out the cheese mixture on each row of noodles.